 Calorie and dietary restrictions, which have been shown to prolong lifespan in animal and cell models (mice, yeasts) did not show convincing results in primates, perhaps due to differences in dietary nutrient composition.
 Some studies have supported the anti-ageing effect of a traditional Mediterranean diet.
 They have shown that products, such as dark chocolate, red wine, nuts, beans and avocados may be referred to as anti-ageing foods, due to their antioxidant and anti-inflammatory properties.

 Moderate but regular physical activity helps to manage age-related changes in all body systems (musculoskeletal, cardiovascular, digestive, urogenital system and others).
 It can also improve mental health, including memory and thinking.

 Recently this approach for tissue rejuvenation, which transfers blood from young donors (parabiosis), was proposed based on animal studies.
 In 2008, scientists at Stanford reported that parabiosis between young and old mice restored muscle and liver cells in the aged mice.
 Later growth differentiation factor 11 (GDF-11) was identified as the element responsible for the rejuvenating effects in muscles, blood vessels and neurons of the brain.
 The same factors were found in human blood, but, so far, there are no convincing results: transfusions from younger donors do not show a favourable outcome on the survival rate of older patients.

-Regenerative medicine offers a modern approach, to turn back the clock of ageing by 10-15 years, in terms of health and appearance.
-For this, cellular products are used, and the multipotent mesenchymal stem cells (MSCs) are the most promising and popular.
+Regenerative medicine offers a modern approach, to turning back the clock of ageing by 10-15 years, in terms of health and appearance.
+For this, cellular products are used, and multipotent mesenchymal stem cells (MSCs) as stem cell anti-aging injections are the most promising and popular.

 MSCs are stem cells which are present in many tissues and organs of the adult body and can be easily obtained for clinical purposes.
 They can differentiate into a variety of cell types: